essnet-ssi/geo-transportmode-prediction-ssi/README.md

 ## Overview on central functions

-All required functions of this microservice can be found in this repo.
+All required functions of this microservice can be found in the folder python.

 ### transport_mode_main.py